Eczema – Understand & Manage your Eczema

 - Small raised bumps, almost like pimples

-Treating eczema involves applying clinical-grade moisturizers specifically designed for sensitive skin, often several times a day.
+It is generally recommended to apply clinical-grade moisturizers specifically designed for sensitive skin, often several times a day.
 We also typically suggest using a cold compress when you’re having a flare-up.

-Many eczema sufferers find relief with anti-inflammatory corticosteroid creams and ointments, which we can prescribe.
+Many sufferers find relief with anti-inflammatory corticosteroid creams and ointments, which we can prescribe.
 In some cases, you might need antibiotics to combat underlying infections, or antihistamines if known allergies are worsening your eczema flare-ups.

 - Avoiding steamy showers or hot baths